Employment Contract Issues for Medical Professionals

 The Law Firm of J.W.
 Stafford | January 22, 2020

 While most employees in the United States are “at will,” most employment relationships in the medical field — especially for physicians — are governed by an employment contract.
 These contracts vary by employer, location, and specialty, but there are several types of provisions that are common to almost all medical employment contracts.
 Below are a few of the most important terms that you should be aware of before signing an employment contract in the medical field.
-Contact a Maryland employment attorney today to discuss the specifics of your situation.
+Contact a Maryland medical employment contract attorney today to discuss the specifics of your situation.

 Productivity is a measure of a physician’s work output or efficiency.
 It is measured according to different criteria and often directly impacts the physician’s compensation.
 The most common type of production bonus is the 50% model, in which physicians are allowed to keep 50% of their production based on either billing or collections.
 Other production bonus measures are based on relative value units (RVUs) such as positive outcomes, patient satisfaction, and participation in group governance.
 Make sure you understand how your new employer measures productivity and how much of an effect it will have on your compensation.